sematext/docs/docs/monitoring/custom-metrics.md

 title: Custom Metrics
 description: Sematext infrastructure and application monitoring service exposes APIs and provides libraries that let you send custom metrics and turn them into dashboards and real-time visualizations

-[SPM](http://sematext.com/spm/) lets you extend standard performance metrics reports.
-SPM exposes APIs and provides libraries that let you send custom metrics (any numerical data, not just performance metrics) into SPM and graph it along other reports.
+[Sematext Monitoring](http://sematext.com/spm) lets you extend standard performance metrics reports by exposing APIs and providing libraries that let you send custom metrics (any numerical data, not just performance metrics) and graph them along other reports.

 **NOTE:**

   - To be able to use Custom Metrics, you need a Sematext account.
 If you don't already have it, you can create it [here](https://apps.sematext.com/ui/registration), it's free, no credit card needed.
-After you have Sematext account, create an SPM Monitoring App to which Custom Metrics will be sent.
+After you have Sematext account, create a Monitoring App to which Custom Metrics will be sent.
-  - If you have already created some SPM Apps under your account in the past, you can send Custom Metrics to any of them.
+  - If you have already created some Monitoring Apps under your account in the past, you can send Custom Metrics to any of them.
-  - If you just registered, you can create SPM Monitoring Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).
+  - If you just registered, you can create a Monitoring Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).